Cohomology of generalized configuration spaces: Cohomology of configuration spaces

 If $T \preceq T'$ then $T'$ is obtained from $T$ by merging some blocks of the partition.
 The map $\Phi_A(T) \to \Phi_A(T')$ is given by applying the maps $A(T_i) \otimes A(T_j) \to A(T_i \sqcup T_j)$ furnished by the tcdga structure. \end{para}

 \begin{para} In fact to define a functor $\Pi_S \to \mathsf{Ch}_R$ we do not need the full data of a tcdga.
 Let us instead suppose that $S$ is totally ordered.
-For each partition $T_1 \sqcup T_2 \sqcup \ldots \sqcup T_k$ of $S$ we then get an induced total ordering on each of the blocks $T_i$.
+Then every subset of $S$ inherits a natural total order as well, so that for each partition $\coprod_{i\in I} T_i$ of $S$ we get an induced total ordering on each of the blocks $T_i$.
 If $A$ is a commutative dg shuffle algebra (\S \ref{defn-shuffle}) then we may similarly define

-where the maps $\Phi_A(T) \to \Phi_A(T')$ are now given by merging blocks usign the shuffle algebra structure on $A$. \end{para}
+where the maps $\Phi_A(T) \to \Phi_A(T')$ are now given by merging blocks using the shuffle algebra structure on $A$. \end{para}

 \begin{para} Note that if $A$ and $A'$ are quasi-isomorphic as tcdga's (or as commutative dg shuffle algebras), then $\Phi_A$ and $\Phi_{A'}$ are quasi-isomorphic as functors. \end{para}

 \begin{para} The difference between the constructions of \S\ref{functor-from-tcdga} and \S\ref{functor-from-shuffle-algebra} is that when $A$ is a tcdga we will not only get a functor $\Pi_n \to \mathsf{Ch}_R$ for all $n$, but in fact a functor